 Getting Started ↑ Back to top

-Then, to configure your bundle, navigate to the Mix and Match tab.
+Then, to configure your container, navigate to the Mix and Match panel by clicking on the Mix and Match tab.

 Container Size Restrictions ↑ Back to top

 Mix and Match supports a minimum and maximum container size.
 To set the number of items required to complete a Mix and Match assortment, click the Mix and Match tab in the product data metabox.
 Enter the desired numbers in the Minimum container size and Maximum container size text fields.

 - For a fixed-size bundle (ie: a 6 pack) both the minimum and maximum container sizes should be set to the same number.